boopathirbk/Job-Listing-WordPress-Block-Plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display filterable job listings using a Gutenberg block.
+Adds a Gutenberg block to display filterable job listings managed in the editor. <-- Slightly rephrased

 == Description ==

 This plugin provides a custom Gutenberg block that allows users to easily add and manage job openings on their WordPress site.
 It features frontend filtering, dynamic counts, multiple location support, and SEO enhancements for a user-friendly job board experience.
+It aims to be lightweight and easy to integrate into any theme. <-- Added sentence

 Key Features:
 *   Block Editor Integration: Manage job listings directly using sidebar controls.